NMAS REVIEW 2020-21

 The Methodology and timeline of the NMAS review

-The NMAS Review utilises a well-established methodology that incorporates thorough consultation and culminates in a series of recommendations.
-The MSB will consider and decide upon these recommendations in mid 2021.
+The NMAS Review utilised a well-established methodology that incorporated thorough consultation and culminated in a series of recommendations.
+The MSB is currently considering these recommendations and anticipate releasing the revised NMAS later in 2023.

-The consultation component of the review includes carefully designed surveys and workshops that target specific parts of the DR community at different points in the review process.
+The consultation component of the review included carefully designed surveys and workshops that targeted specific parts of the DR community at different points in the review process.

-Stakeholders involved in the consultation component will include, but are not limited to:
+Stakeholders involved in the consultation component included, but were not limited to:

 • MSB Member organisations: including Recognised Mediator Accreditation Bodies (RMABs) and training organisations